tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``[client-server-selection]``

 This optional section allows you to specify storage servers to connect to without relying on an introducer.
-When you are using an introducer, you can copy and paste values for this section from the "Introducerless Config" page in the WUI.
+When you are using an introducer, if web.reveal_storage_furls is set to true, you can copy and paste values for this section from the "Introducerless Config" page in the WUI.

 Note that in the following configuration options "serverid" is not literal but instead should be set to the appropriate serverid of a